16 Pages

 - Online learning is a revolution in the education system, reshaping the traditional educational system and making a new technique in today's growing world.

-- It has become a worldwide availability because of its unlimited connection between the distance gaps from one country to another and provides a vast area of learning in our hands.
+- It has become widely available because of its unlimited connection across the distance gaps from one country to another, and provides a vast area of learning at our fingertips.

 - This kind of Innovative development provides us with a wide range of technical advancements.

 Online learning is a great thing in today's modern life.
 This becomes a preferable medium of education day by day.
 With the help of this system, the learning procedures are not limited to a particular region.
 As a result, vast areas of gaining knowledge have come to the front side of today's generation (Nambiar, 2020).
-The online learning process is very effective for many kinds of issues of the students like sickness, out-of-station, etc. Even this procedure is more familiar from the timing of the pandemic situation.
-This presentation is trying to focus on the advantages and the disadvantages of online learning The presentation is made to shed light on these kinds of matters effectively.
-The step toward gaining digital platforms originates with this kind of technical advancements which also can give the promise to keep an adequate and adaptable understanding of adventure.
+The online learning process is very effective for many kinds of issues of the students, like sickness, out-of-station, etc. Even this procedure is more familiar due to the timing of the pandemic situation.
+This presentation is trying to focus on the advantages and the disadvantages of online learning.
+The presentation is made to shed light on these kinds of matters effectively.
+The step toward gaining digital platforms originates with this kind of technical advancements, which also can give the promise to keep an adequate and adaptable understanding of adventure.

 Slide 4: Online learning

-- With the help of online learning students can learn anything from the teacher without presenting in front of the teacher or physically attending in the learning area like school, batch, or campus.
+- With the help of online learning, students can learn anything from the teacher without presenting in front of the teacher or physically attending the learning area like school, batch, or campus.

 - Online learning is also a way of gathering knowledge that is not limited to one specific area.